resourced/resourced.github.io/content-docs/index.md

 * It receives a lot of useful data from the agents: facts, metrics, and loglines.

-* It creates active checks based on any of these data.
+* It creates passive checks based on metrics and loglines data.

 * It can also create active checks on ping, SSH, and HTTP.

+* It live-updates charts (on non aggregated metrics).

 * When running multiple masters, the check jobs are distributed equally among them.
 There's no single point of failure.